Note: This is Part 2 of a two-part series on how to price your online course. If you haven't read part 1 yet, click here.

 If you're guessing that it takes a while to get the numbers just right, congratulations you're a genius!
 It does.
 So don't worry about getting it right the first time.
 Like I said in Part 1, this is about collecting data and learning.

 Still have questions about pricing your online course?
-Lucky for you, I just released a new online course pricing guide.
+Lucky for you, I've created a pricing course called Price It Perfect.